 Email Author: Alice Henneman, MS, RDN, UNL Extension in Lancaster County

 Sweet potatoes often make the top 20 list of nutritious foods due to their high vitamin A content, vitamin C, complex carbohydrates and fiber.
 They provide potassium, and are low in fat and sodium.
 And all for about 130 calories in one medium sweet potato.
-They are what the Dietary Guidelines for Americans 2010 would call a nutrient-dense food.
-That is, giving you a lot of nutrition bundled in a small calorie package.

 Make quick work of mashing sweet potatoes by using an inexpensive potato ricer and your microwave oven.
 If you've never seen a ricer, it sort of looks like a giant garlic press.
 The only other ingredients you need in this version of mashed sweet potatoes are orange juice and cinnamon: